Capital Allocation Line (CAL) and Optimal Portfolio

-The Capital Allocation Line (CAL) is a line that graphically depicts the risk-and-rewards profile of risky assets, and can be used to find the optimal portfolio.
+The Capital Allocation Line (CAL) is a line that graphically depicts the risk-and-reward profile of risky assets, and can be used to find the optimal portfolio.
 The process to construct the CAL for a collection of portfolios is as follows.

 Download the free Excel template here: Template – Efficient Frontier and CAL.